marvin1099/Forceaudiodevice/README.md

 After you dont need The powershell Audiolist anymore just close it off

+You want a to see the Audiolist again run AudioList.bat you can also change the audio devices name/id by opening Setaudio.ini and editting line 2-5
 # Installation
 Download the newest zip here:
 https://github.com/marvin1099/Force_Audiodevice/releases